Docs

 Rule set Rules Default Notes

-OWASP Top 10 (2025) 42 Active Latest OWASP application security risk taxonomy.
+OWASP Top 10 (2025) 42 Active Latest OWASP risk taxonomy.
+SSRF folded into A01, Supply Chain Failures added as A07.

-CWE/SANS Top 25 (2025) 25 Active Most dangerous software weaknesses by prevalence.
+CWE/SANS Top 25 (2025) 25 Active Most dangerous software weaknesses by prevalence and exploitability.

 PCI DSS v4.0.1 38 Active Payment card industry data security standard.